LarsBodewig/Mimic/mimic-gradle-test-wrapper/README.md

 This module only invokes the Gradle build and ensures the build order.

-The following phases are mapped to Gradle tasks:
+The following lifecycle phases are mapped to Gradle tasks:

 | Maven phase | Gradle task         |
 | ----------- | ------------------- |